 Canadys, South Carolina - 3 miles from Exit 68 on I-95, approximately 90 minutes from Columbia and Charleston, South Carolina and Savannah, Georgia.
 The Carolina Heritage Outfitters Outpost is on US Route 15, about one mile north of the State Highway 61 intersection.

-For additional information, visit the Carolina Heritage Outfitters Web Site or telephone 843-563-5051.
+For additional information, visit the Carolina Heritage Outfitters Web Site.